 Foreigners who plan to exercise employment or establish businesses in Singapore must obtain the necessary approval from the relevant authority prior to the commencement of employment.

+The number of Employment Pass holders an employer may hire is not limited by a quota.
+Employers also need not pay the foreign worker levy for Employment Pass holders.
 The company needs to ensure that it is financially strong enough to support the salaries and costs of employing the EP holder and also the other business expenses.

 From 1 January 2018 onwards, EP and S Pass holders need to earn a fixed monthly salary of at least $6,000 to be eligible to apply for Dependent Passes (DP) for their legally married spouse and unmarried children under the age of 21 years old.
-This is a 20% increase from the current qualifying salary of $5,000.

 It should be noted that dependants will typically need to present the EP that they are attached to, in order to access certain services in Singapore.
 As an example, DP holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.